bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 ```

 <br/><br/>
+> ***Question 11.1: How many unique enzyme activities were predicted?
+View the `read_count.txt` file.***

+<br/><br/>
-> ***Question 12: have a look at the `RPKM_table.tsv` file.
+> ***Question 11.2: Have a look at the `RPKM_table.tsv` file.
 What are the most highly expressed genes?
 Which phylum appears most active?***

 <br/><br/>
 ### Step 12.
 Visualize the results using a KEGG Pathway as a scaffold in Cytoscape.

 This step will be performed on **your workstation**, using a Cytoscape file output from MetaPro.

 To visualize our processed microbiome dataset in the context of the carbohydrate metabolism pathways, we use the network visualization tool **Cytoscape** together with the `enhancedGraphics` and `KEGGscape` plugins.
 Some useful commands for loading in networks, node attributes and changing visual properties are provided below (there are many Cytoscape tutorials available online).
-Use cytoscape 3.7.2 (https://github.com/cytoscape/cytoscape/releases/3.7.2/) instead of the latest version.
+Use [Cytoscape 3.7.2](https://github.com/cytoscape/cytoscape/releases/3.7.2/) instead of the latest version.

 **Download the metabolic pathway**